Gumotex Rush (DSF)

-When you add any colour you want as long as it’s black, you do wonder if no PRVs is a good idea – it’s not like these are budget boats.
-Black is great for Cockleshell saboteurs, not so good for visibility at sea and it kills photos stone dead.
+When you add any colour you want as long as it’s black, you do wonder if no PRVs is a good idea, because in the sun black things get hotter, faster.
+Black may be great for Cockleshell saboteurs, not so good for visibility at sea and it kills photos stone dead.

-One assumes the Rush’s grey, lowish-psi D/S floor can handle increased pressures from passive solar heating, especially as it’s in the water most of the time.
-But the black side tubes will get taught which gets a nuisance to manage (or worry about), even if tubes/cylinders cope with high pressures better than flat slabs.
+One assumes the Rush’s grey, lowish-psi floor will handle increased pressures from passive solar heating, especially as it’s in the water most of the time.
+But the black side tubes will get taught which becomes a nuisance to manage (or worry about), even if tubes/cylinders handle high pressures better than flat slabs.

-So, similar to Sea Eagle‘s patended NeedleKnife Keel™ (right), Gumo have added a more discrete ‘keel hump‘ under the bow (left) to compensate for the lack of old-style parallel I-beam floor tubes which added a directional element.
+So, similar to Sea Eagle‘s patented NeedleKnife Keel™ (right), Gumo added a more discrete ‘keel hump‘ under the bow (left) to compensate for the lack of old-style parallel I-beam floor tubes which added a directional element.
 You can see from the overhead image above that this keel hump is mirrored on the floor inside the boat, either by design or need.
 This protuberance makes a high-wear point on the IK in the shallows so it’s just as well the floor is double thickness Nitrilon, as mentioned above.
-It’s the same on any IK; on my Seawave I pre-emptively added a protective strake – a strip of hypalon – to the central tubed rib.
-Mine was hardly worn in five years of mostly sea, but you could easily do the same to your Rush if you expect to do a lot of shallow rivers.
+It’s the same on any boat.
+On my Seawave I pre-emptively added a protective strake – a strip of hypalon – to the central tubed rib, though to be honest it never got much wear as I try and be careful.
+Mine was hardly worn in five years of mostly sea paddling.

 See this for an easily translatable written review also in German.